BobBuildTool/bob/doc/manual/extending.rst

     }

 This will define a new, optional "MySettings" keyword for the user configuration that will accept any string.
-The default, if nothing is configured in ``default.yaml``, is an empty string.
+The default value, if nothing is configured in ``default.yaml``, is specified when constructing ``MySettings``.
+In the above example it is an empty string.

 .. attention::
     Do not configure your plugins by any other means.
 Bob will not detect